jur1st/darkolabs.io/content/tools/shrodinger.md

 ---
 title: "Shrodinger Syndicate"
-subtitle: Gain greater perspective on any topic by summoning a diverse panel of experts in their fields into a temporary tangent universe."
+subtitle: Gain greater perspective on any topic by summoning a diverse panel of experts in their fields into a temporary tangent universe.
 version: "v2"
 date: 2024-10-06
 author: "John Benson"